|

 unreal or even unnatural imagery, although sometimes using similar techniques, borrowed

-from traditional Realism .
+from traditional art .

 Magic Realism spread from Germany to many other European countries, and